c6ws/tpt2/powerstonesnake/README.md

 OR

-https://github.com/Xenos6666/TPT2_scripts/tree/main/common/turbo_exec used with `turbo exec toggle` from here https://github.com/Xenos6666/TPT2_scripts/blob/main/common/utilities/README.md
+https://github.com/Xenos6666/TPT2_scripts/tree/main/common/turbo_exec used with `turbo exec toggle` from https://github.com/Xenos6666/TPT2_scripts/blob/main/common/utilities/README.md

 ## How to play
 Controls: `Y` to start the script, `WASD` for movement